Loading...

 One of the most famous parts of the inner city is Kota Tua, also known as the Old Town.

-Here, you'll still find colonial star architecture, old canals, narrow roads lined with shops and homes, and a large historic Chinese Indonesian community.
+Here you'll still find colonial style architecture, old canals, narrow roads lined with shops and homes, and a large historic Chinese Indonesian community.

-Not far from this historic district, in areas like Kamal Muara, many residents live in informal housing built along polluted canals.
+The living conditions not far from this historic district in areas like Kamal Muara, many residents live in informal housing built along polluted canals.

-These neighbourhoods are often overcrowded with limited access to clean water, waste services, or flood protection.
+These neighborhoods are often overcrowded with limited access to clean water, waste services or flood protection.

 The contrast between preserved colonial buildings and struggling kampungs highlights the inequality that still exists in Jakarta's inner city today.